 The Company has only one class of shares entitled to be voted at the Meeting, namely, common shares without par value.
 All issued Shares are entitled to be voted at the Meeting and each has one vote.
-As of October 21, 2021 there were 64,838,754 Shares issued and outstanding.
+As of October 29, 2018 there were 32,175,583 Shares issued and outstanding.

-Only those shareholders of record on October 21, 2021 will be entitled to vote at the Meeting or any adjournment thereof.
+Only those shareholders of record on October 29, 2018 will be entitled to vote at the Meeting or any adjournment thereof.

-To the knowledge of the directors and executive officers of the Company, no person beneficially owns, or exercises control or direction, directly or indirectly, over Shares carrying 10% or more of the voting rights attached to all outstanding Shares of the Company which have the right to vote in all circumstances.
+To the knowledge of the directors and executive officers of the Company, only the following person beneficially owns, or exercises control or direction, directly or indirectly, over Shares carrying 10% or more of the voting rights attached to all outstanding Shares of the Company which have the right to vote in all circumstances: